toitlang/action-macos-sign-notarize/README.md

 # Codesign and Notarize

-A Github Action to codesign and notarize a macOS executable.
+A Github Action to codesign and notarize macOS applications.

 This action only runs on macOS.